Best Wi-Fi 7 Routers & Access Points in 2026

 Cons

-- −Very expensive
+- −Very expensive for a previous-gen system

 - −Subscription required for advanced features